How to Set Up WireGuard on a Raspberry Pi

 creating a client file in pivpn

-4. The only change that we have to make here is the AllowedIPs line.
-By default, AllowedIPs is set as 0.0.0.0/0 which means that all traffic will go through your home network (full-tunnel VPN).
-To change this so that only local traffic is sent through WireGuard, we need to change this line to our local IP range.
+The AllowedIPs line is what we will change.
+By default, AllowedIPs is set as 0.0.0.0/0 which means that all traffic will go through your VPN tunnel.
+To change this so that only certain subnets are sent through WireGuard, we need to change this line to the local subnet or IP addresses you’d like WireGuard to pass through the tunnel.

-If you’d like to have VPN clients talk to each other, you need to add the VPN subnet as well (10.6.0.0/24).
-Change this file to have your local IP range and save it.
+If you’d like the VPN clients to be able to connect with each other, you need to add the VPN subnet as well (10.6.0.0/24).
+Change this file to your local IP range and save it (CTRL + O).

 configuring a split-tunnel client